PeterHinge/cfd_data_science_deployment/README.md

     │   └── visualization  <- Scripts to create exploratory and results oriented visualizations │       └── visualize.py
     │
-    └── tox.ini            <- tox file with settings for running tox; see tox.readthedocs.io
+    └── tox.ini            <- Tox file with settings for running tox; see tox.readthedocs.io

 --------